Alexamder/rpitelecine/docs/mechanics.md

 of the standard nylon ones.
 A long camera ribbon cable goes from the Pi to the camera.

+It is anticipated that a future version will be based on a laser-cut chassis, which will simplify construction, and make it easier to have a straighter film path from the film rollers through the gate.
+I am also experimenting with a laser cut light-box and LED mount, and swing-arms for the pinch rollers.

 ## 3d printed parts

 Various parts in the telecine were 3d printed.
 A fair amount of precision is required for the